 The instant3Dhub License Server needs to be accessible by the servers instant3Dhub is running on.
-The license server cannot be run in container environments as it is bound to a host machine.
-There are two options for storing data (recommended to use PostgreSQL 14):
+The License Server cannot be run in container environments as it is bound to a host machine.
+There are two options for storing data (you need to use PostgreSQL 14):